anikbak/NLPTasks/README.md

 ## Steps Involved

 * Step 1: Using SpaCy's DependencyParser and the ``en_core_web_trf`` model, add dependency and parts-of-speech tags to all tokens in a text.
-* Step 2: For all words identified as verbs by the POS Tagger, identify the first direct object that lies on the verb's subtree constructed by the .head relationship.
+* Step 2: For all words identified as verbs by the POS Tagger, identify the first direct object that lies on the verb's subtree defined by the .head relationship.
+* Step 3: Use SpaCy's Lemmatizer to lemmatize verbs.
+* Step 4: Use NLTK's WordNet Corpus to translate nouns to a common level of generality (WordNet Level 4).